Firth of Fifth: Composition

-This leads into a flute melody played by Peter Gabriel, followed by a synth-driven instrumental section which restates the opening piano theme.
-Hackett then plays the flute melody using violin-like guitar tones.
-Peter Gabriel sings a brief section of lyrics before Banks concludes the song on piano.
+After the first two verses, a short bridge leads into an instrumental section that starts with a flute melody played by Peter Gabriel, followed by a synth-driven section which restates the opening piano theme.
+Hackett then restates the flute melody using violin-like guitar tones.
+Peter Gabriel sings the third verse of lyrics and a closing line before Banks concludes the song on piano, restating a motif from the opening section before fading out.